anorris25/BeginnerCSManual/Module 4 - Functions.md

 <img src="https://github.com/anorris25/BeginnerCSManual/blob/6f537e6819dc8450cce30b641506e9cc84ad3460/Images/print_add.png" alt="printing add" width="800"/>

-## Let's Make a Cool Function!
+## User Input!

+When programs need the user to provide information, it takes in _user input_.
+Here, we will learn how to use the built-in Python function _input()_ to store what the user provides for us.

-Here we'll learn how to write a "greet" function that asks the user for their name and says "Hello *user name*!"
-Also, we'll teach you how to take in user input which can be super handy!
+Below is the definition of a "greet" function that asks the user for their name and says "Hello *user name*, how are you?":